 2. Create a Budget

 If you’ve not taken the time to write out a monthly budget, do so ASAP.
 Budgeting will help you to stay within your monetary limits and help you see where your money is going.
 Write down all of your expenses and how much each expense is per month.
-Allot a certain amount for things like groceries, gasoline, entertainment, etc. The total of all of your expenses should be less than your total income.
+Allot a certain amount for things like groceries, gasoline, entertainment, and new hobbies.
+The total of all of your expenses should be less than your total income.
 If it isn’t, do what you can to eliminate some expenses by cutting out what you absolutely don’t need and increasing your income if possible.
-You can try to get a second job, sell some things you don’t need, etc. By following a budget each month, you should be able to pay your bills, get your debt down and sock some money into your savings account.
+You can try to get a second job, sell some things you don’t need, etc. By following a budget each month, you should be able to pay your bills, get your debt down, and sock some money into your savings account.

 3. Track Your Money